JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

  - DisconnectionDBContext
  - Program

+ How am I counting lines?
+ - Lines **not** counted:
+   - usings
+   - namespaces
+   - blank lines

+  I am aware that the line comparison can be a bit tricky.
+For example i could write an if without curly braces and "save 2 lines", or put the if and the statement together in the same line.
+This is just not how I would code it.
+  All coding guidelines I have faced so far would not allow that.

 ### OOP
 Production code items:
-- ILogService => Not necessary, 1:1 interface, 4 lines
+- ILogService => Not strictly necessary, 1:1 interface, 4 lines
-- LogService => Not necessary, but facilitates testability, 33 lines.
+- LogService => Not strictly necessary, but facilitates testability, 27 lines.
 - IDisconnectionRepository => not necessary for prod, but for testing, 6 lines.
-- DisconnctionRepository => overkill with pass-through methods and less performant unless details are leaked, 22 lines.
+- DisconnctionRepository => overkill with pass-through methods and less performant unless details are leaked, 22(28) lines.
- Total: 65 lines.
+ Total: 59/65 lines.

 Code in controller:
 - MapPost() becomes a pass-through method, 1 line.
 Good if you fvor hexagonal architecture, doesn't reduce complexity otherwise.